Co-Founder I Artistic Director

 Allen has been working in the Twin Cites as a production manager, stage manager, and designer since graduating from Minnesota State University, Mankato with a degree in Technical Production.
 Before working with Theater Latté Da he was the Production Manager at Penumbra Theatre and Actors Theater of Minnesota, and the Company Manager at Climb Theater.
 Allen has also done work with Sample Night Live, Theatre Mu, Walt Disney World, Sesame Street Live/VEE Corporation, ShopNBC, Bloomington Civic Theatre, Virginia Luoma Dance, Minnesota Fringe Festival, Keane Sense of Rhythm, and many others.

-Andrew is a seasoned marketing and branding professional in non-profit arts marketing in the Twin Cities.
-He holds a master's degree from the University of Innsbruck School of Management in Strategic Management and Multi-cultural Branding.
+Andrew is a marketing and branding professional in non-profit arts marketing in the Twin Cities.
+He holds a master's degree from the University of Innsbruck School of Management in Strategic Management and Multi-Cultural Branding.
 A theater and arts advocate and supporter, Andrew served as Director of Marketing for Berkeley Symphony prior to joining the staff at Theater Latté Da and served as Marketing & Communications Manager at Lyric Arts Company prior to that.
-With a love for choral music, Andrew continues to support choral music ensembles in Minnesota both as a singer and board member for various choral music ensembles in the Twin Cities.
+With a love for choral music, Andrew continues to support choral music ensembles in Minnesota both as a singer and board member for choral music ensembles in the Twin Cities.